DOSull/model-zoo/README.md

 The most current code in `base-models` and `using-R` aims to be compatible with the current version of NetLogo.

 ## Current status
-Models in `base-models` should work with NetLogo 6.x.
+Models in `base-models` and `using-R` should all work with NetLogo 6.0.x.
+Models in `as-released` and `misc` will not.
+Note that the models now use only extensions that come standard with NetLogo (r and palette).

-Models in `using-R` have not yet been updated from NetLogo 5.x.
-Hope to get to this soon!